You have a busy toddler with you. Both indoors and outdoors. What are you going to do? There are many ideas and options, but you can’t decide.

 Jump On A Pile Of Leaves.

 You have green, orange, red and yellow leaves.
-Task your toddler or toddlers to gather all of it, and put all of it on a pile.
+Task your toddler or toddler to gather all of it, and put all of it on a pile.
 You can also join in and help.

 Get them entertained and active by having them jump on it.
 Works just like a trampoline.
-With jackets and hoody on you can lay on it.
+With jackets and hoody on you can lay on them.

-Try another guessing games, this time it can be about anything.
+Try another guessing game, this time it can be about anything.

 Do you have old toys?
 Dinosaurs, vehicles or old dolls that your toddler don’t use anymore?
-If yes, then you can hide them and let your toddler find it.
+If yes, then you can hide them and let your toddler find them.

 It can be near your home, not far.
 It’s a good way of teaching your toddler to figure out things and think smart.

 It does not have to be real insects (Poor insects).
 Buy plastic toy insects or you and your toddler can draw on small stones.
 Use a net and they can pretend to catch it.

 Another way of teaching them about insects is by playing a game.
 Ask them to catch a certain insect naming the name or colours.

 Go out camping with the whole family.
 Build a tent and ask them to help out.
 Bring with you, colours and colour the tents with a paintbrush.